 In addition to her design work, Annie serves as an Associate Professor in the Theatre and Dance Program at Gallaudet University in Washington, DC.
 She further contributes to the industry as a freelance producer, having previously dedicated over eight years as the Producing Director of New York Deaf Theatre.

-Annie resides in the NYC area with her wife Staci, cat Parsley, and dog Rusty.
-In her spare time, she loves to go kayaking and hiking.
+Annie, who resides in the NYC area with her wife Staci and their cat, Parsley, enjoys outdoor pursuits in her leisure time, including kayaking and hiking.